Sanusi Lamido Sanusi: Second reign

 On 23 May 2024, the governor of Kano State, Abba Kabir Yusuf reinstated Sanusi as emir of Kano.
 Sanusi had been deposed as emir four years earlier by former Governor Abdullahi Umar Ganduje who led the balkanization of the Kano Emirate and eventual dethronement of Sanusi.
 The new law signed by Governor Kabir Yusuf repealed the Kano State Emirates Council Law, 2019, and dissolved the five emirate councils created by the former state government which led to the removal of Sanusi's cousins emir of Bichi Nasiru Ado Bayero and the emir of Kano Aminu Ado Bayero.
-The deposed emir Bayero remained in Kano after his deposition and members of his royal court filed legal charges against the reinstatement of Sanusi led by Alhaji Aminu Baba Dan Agundi the Sarkin Dawakin Babba of the Kano Emirate (Master of the Horse).
-The deposed emir has relied on federal support to assert his claim to the throne, including from Ganduje the former governor and incumbent ruling party chairman who deposed and exiled Sanusi in 2020; Ribadu the national security adviser; and some allegations of former president Buhari.
+The deposed emir Bayero remained in Kano alongside members of his royal court filing legal charges against the reinstatement of Sanusi led by Alhaji Aminu Baba Dan Agundi the Sarkin Dawakin Babba of the Kano Emirate (Master of the Horse).
+The deposed emir has relied on alleged federal support to assert his claim to the throne, including from Ganduje the former governor and APC ruling party chairman who deposed and exiled Sanusi in 2020; Ribadu the national security adviser; and some allegations of former president Buhari, whose son Yusuf is married to Nasiru Ado Bayero's daughter.
 The emir of Kano is a significant position in the Nigerian Muslim north and the reinstament of Sanusi was viewed by many as politicking towards the next general election in 2027.

-Kano has a significant voting population with major political personalities: Kabir Yusuf and Kwankwaso of the NNPP and Ganduje of the APC.
+Kano has a significant voting population with major political personalities: Kabir Yusuf, Kwankwaso, and Ganduje of the APC.
 Sanusi as the emir bridges the brinkmanship of the politicians, albeit, it has been suggested that he might seek elective office for himself.
 On 10 January 2025, a state appeal court ruled in favor of Sanusi's reinstatement, ruling that the federal high court which first heard the case against Sanusi's restoration by the Ado Bayero faction had no jurisdiction to adjudicate on traditional rulers which is ostensibly under the purview of the state courts in Nigeria's federal system.
 A few days after the state court ruling, Sanusi was in Lagos where he criticized the trajectory of the economic reforms pursued by the Tinubu administration.
-On 15 March 2025, the federal high court in Abuja suspended the 10 January ruling given in favour of Sanusi's reinstatement pending a final judgement from the supreme court of Nigeria, guaranteeing maintenance of the “status quo ante bellum”, prior to the Federal High Court’s judgement on 13 June 2024, ergo prolonging the royal crisis of the throne in Kano.
-Sanusi represented the government of Kano State at the Eightieth session of the United Nations General Assembly.
+On 15 March 2025, the federal high court in Abuja suspended the 10 January ruling given in favour of Sanusi's reinstatement pending a final judgement from the supreme court of Nigeria, guaranteeing maintenance of the “status quo ante bellum”, prior to the Federal High Court’s judgement on 13 June 2024, ergo prolonging the royal crisis in Kano.

+Sanusi supports the Dangote Refinery, noting the petrochemical complex has paved the way for Nigeria to become a net fuel exporter.
 In October 2025, speaking at the 31st Nigerian Economic Summit held in Abuja, Sanusi described the CBN’s first rate cut in five years as “premature”, highlighting that “This is the first time in eight years that the economy is growing faster than the population growth, especially at a time when prices are moderating.
 In a television interview Sanusi supported the Tinubu administration’s first-term economic reforms as pulling the country from the brink of economic collapse.
+While supporting Tinubu's reforms, Sanusi has acknowledged they were implemented at the wrong time and no complementary measures were taken to tighten monetary supply beforehand in order to address a naira free-fall.
 Sanusi attended the rededicating of the National Theatre, Nigeria in Lagos held on 1 October 2025 in honour of Wole Soyinka.
+On 19 April 2026, the Supreme Court of Nigeria postponed its hearing on the Kano royal crisis until 2027.
+Ganduje finally recognised Sanusi as the emir of Kano on 5 May 2026, during the inauguration of the Deputy Governor of Kano State Murtala Sule Garo.
+Sanusi favors the removal of costly fuel subsidies and liberalization of the exchange rate as necessary measures, however, he has continued to criticize the governments rising borrowing.